igorrozzu/click-reward-system/README.md

 * currency (required, enum [GBP, EUR])
 * ratio (required, float)

-There is a postman collection [api_postman_collection.json](api_postman_collection.json) in the root of the project to try these requests.
+There is a postman collection [api_postman_collection.json](api_postman_collection.json) in the app folder of the project to try these requests.

 ## How to start project